dbbs-lab/bsb-core/docs/usage/getting-started.rst

 <.placement.strategy.PlacementStrategy>` provided out of the box by the BSB or your own
 component by setting the :guilabel:`cls`.
 The :class:`~bsb.placement.particle.ParticlePlacement` considers the cells as somas and bumps them around as repelling particles until there is no overlap between the somas.
+The data is stored in :class:`PlacementSets <.storage.interfaces.PlacementSet>` per cell type.

-At this point you can take another look at your network:
+Take another look at your network:

 .. code-block:: bash